minio/docs/source/index.rst

 .. cond:: macos

-   This site documents Operations, Administration, and Development of MinIO deployments on Mac OSX platforms for the latest stable version of MinIO: |minio-tag|.
+   This site documents Operations, Administration, and Development of MinIO deployments on macOS platforms for the latest stable version of MinIO: |minio-tag|.

 .. cond:: container